entropy-lab/entropylab-docs-open/end_user/docs/entropy/gui.md

-# entropylab web GUI
+# Entropylab Web GUI
 The results GUI is a web interface for viewing measurement results.
 To access the GUI, open the command line and `cd` into a valid entropy project directory (or into your desired working directory, even if it's not currently an entropy project).
 Typing `entropy serve ↩` will bring up a webserver with the GUI.
 You can now view the application by starting any web browser
 and navigating to `localhost:8050`.

-# The results dashboard
+# The Results Dashboard
 The main window of the application is the results dashboard.

 Here you can view any plot associated with experiments that were run and saved to the database.